krylosov-aa/pg-status/README.md

 The service is currently under development.

-A C microservice that helps your web application instantly determine the state of your PostgreSQL hosts — identifying which one is the master and which are replicas.
+A C-based microservice that helps your web application instantly determine the status of your PostgreSQL hosts — including whether they are alive, which one is the master, which ones are replicas, and how far each replica is lagging behind the master.

 ## How It Works